-Platinum is revered both for its beauty and for its industrial properties.
+Platinum is revered both for its beauty and its industrial properties.
 It represents a speculative investment, but platinum's unique supply and demand fundamentals have the potential to drive some spectacular returns.

-Gold's rise versus platinum is primarily due to its rediscovered use as a monetary and safe-haven asset during these inflationary times, but like gold, platinum is a tangible asset that can be owned in the form of bullion coins or bars.
-Perhaps, in the short run, investors underestimate the white metal's wealth preserving attributes.
+Gold's rise versus platinum is primarily due to its rediscovered use as a monetary metal and safe-haven asset during these inflationary times.
+But like gold, platinum is a tangible asset that can be purchased and owned in the form of bullion coins or bullion bars.

 Platinum is likely to outperform should any of the following occur:

 Scarce platinum has always been extraordinarily difficult to find.
-Now it is getting exceptionally difficult to extract, once a deposit is located.
-Nearly three quarters of the world's supply for the metal comes from a single country - South Africa.
+Now it is getting exceptionally difficult to extract, for a variety of reasons, once a deposit is located.
+Nearly three-quarters of the world's supply of platinum metal content comes from a single country - South Africa.

 The events of early 2008 were likely a prelude: massive electrical blackouts shut down production at many of the country's mines.
-Furthermore, rumors about a potential move by the South African government to nationalize all mines has dissuaded international mining companies from either opening or expanding production in the country.
+Furthermore, rumors about a potential move by the South African government to nationalize all mines have dissuaded international mining companies from either opening or expanding production in the country.

 On the demand front, platinum's prospects are also bright.
 Despite the economic slowdown in many parts of the Western world, the future outlook for auto demand (and thus the demand for platinum) remains very strong thanks to a rising middle class in both China and India - where nearly 40% of the world's population resides!